The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 Can you swim on the beaches of Sayulita?

 You could, but I wouldn’t.
-The undertow is pretty strong and it can be very dangerous even for good swimmers.
+The undertow is pretty strong, and it can be very dangerous even for good swimmers.

 If you are surfing, then it’s a different story.
 But beaches in Sayulita are not for swimming.

-The nearby Playa de Los Muertos is a bit more swimmable but I would be careful anyway.
+The nearby Playa de Los Muertos is a bit more swimmable, but I would be careful anyway.

 Are there mosquitoes in Sayulita?

-Yes, mosquitos are there all year round but I was pleasantly surprised that during my visit at the end of February, I didn’t get bitten even during my hike in the jungle.
+Yes, mosquitos are there all year round, but I was pleasantly surprised that during my visit at the end of February, I didn’t get bitten even during my hike in the jungle.

-This would have not been the case if it was summer though.
+This would not have been the case if it was summer, though.
 So make sure you get mosquito repellent with you.

 Things to do in Sayulita: Final Thoughts